SuperOfficeDocs/superoffice-docs/docs/en/project/learn/project-guide/working-with.md

     > [!TIP]
     > To create several follow-ups of the same type, right-click the activity and select **Create another**.
 The [follow-ups dialog][2] opens.

-4. Once all the required follow-ups and documents for a project status are completed, you move on to the next status.
+4. After all the required follow-ups and documents for a project status are completed, you move on to the next status.

     > [!NOTE]
     > If you wish, you can go to the next status without creating or performing all the follow-ups/documents in a status.